By Alyse Bacine

 Safety and Ethical Considerations in Breathwork Practices

 Intense breathwork isn't suitable for everyone.
-Potential contraindications include cardiovascular conditions, history of seizures, severe psychiatric disorders, pregnancy, recent surgery, respiratory conditions, and certain medications.
+Potential contraindications include cardiovascular conditions, a history of seizures, severe psychiatric disorders, pregnancy, recent surgery, respiratory conditions, and certain medications.

 Balancing Traditional Practices with Modern Scientific Understanding